Standoff in Italy over naming of new economy minister - Journal du Cameroun

 Three days after being appointed by Mattarella as prime minister, Giuseppe Conte, 53, has still not been able to form a government.

-Writing on Facebook late on Friday, League chief Matteo Salvini, who insists on naming the noted eurosceptic Paolo Savona as economy minister, was blunt.
+Writing on Facebook late on Friday, League chief Matteo Salvini, who insists on naming the noted eurosceptic Paolo Savona, 81, as economy minister, was blunt.

 “I am really very angry,” he wrote.